ietf/tao/Tao.md

 ### 6.3 Writing a Draft

-Every RFC starts life as a draft.
+Every RFC starts its life as a draft.
 Drafts have the same format as an RFC, and are required to have all the content that should appear in the RFC.
 This includes a couple of sections detailed below.
 A draft may also have more information, such as an incremental list of changes from previous verions of the draft, or pointers to online locations for raising issues and suggesting